Oak Park residents

-- Apply as a resident age 18 years or older: Bring in a current photo ID (e.g., driver’s license, state ID, passport) and proof of Oak Park residency, such as a utility bill or recently postmarked mail, to any library location.
-For residents with a temporary home address, we will work with you to ensure your access to library services and resources.
+Age 18 years or older: Bring in a current photo ID (driver’s license, state ID, passport) and proof of Oak Park residency (utility bill or recently postmarked mail) to any library location.
+These cards never expire.

 Not an Oak Park resident?

-Public libraries empower us all!
-Here are three great ways your card gives you more opportunities to learn and grow »
+- Here are just a few great ways your card gives you more opportunities to learn and grow »